 Goals scored (head-to-head)

 Drawing of lots

-The three best teams in each six-seven-team group and the four best teams in each eight-team group qualify to the A-playoff.
+The three best teams in each six-seven-team group and the four best teams in larger groups advance to the A-playoff.
 The rest of the teams in the group qualify to the B-playoff.
 The playoff takes place on Friday and Saturday and are played according to a cup model, win, or lose.
 At a draw there will be extra time (sudden death) where the first goal scored gives the win.
 The extra time starts after flipping the coin in the middle of the field.

 § 4 Match time

 However, the playoff in B21, G21, B18 and G18 play 2 x 20 minutes.

 § 5 Number of players